SSbit01/Voting-App/README.md

 ## Vulnerabilities

 - User ID is exposed to the client.
-- Someone could modify the httpOnly cookie to impersonate another user.

 ## Known issues
 - The user name is stored in the cookie but it doesn't get updated if another session changes it.